suffolklibraries/sljekyll/bloc/artists/hadleigh-lab/index.md

           <section class="pt2">

-            <h2 class="f4 f2-ns custon-lh-title">What the LAB will provide</h2>
+            <h2 class="f4 f2-ns custom-lh-title">What the LAB will provide</h2>

             <ul>

               <li>Inspiring workshops with invited guest speakers/artists</li>
-              <li>One-to-one advice from the weeks facilitator</li>
+              <li>One-to-one advice from the week's facilitator</li>
-              <li>Time for reflection and space to develop current work or to create new work</li>
+              <li>Time for reflection and space to develop current work or create new work</li>
               <li>Working and social time with peers for discussions and meaningful exchange of ideas and practice</li>
-              <li>Opportunity to meet both the Suffolk Libraries BLOC team and create links for the future</li>
+              <li>Opportunity to meet the Suffolk Libraries BLOC team and create links for the future</li>

             </ul>